- Multi Day Private Touring

 CRADLE MOUNTAIN NATIONAL PARK – DOVE LAKE

-On a clear day, the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
 This morning’s activity is a bushwalk in the National Park on the Dove Lake Circuit (2.5 hrs), where you immerse yourself in the beauty of this majestic setting.
 (Weather permitting) Learn about native flora and fauna along the way, with highlights including the ballroom forest and lakeside beaches.
-A variety of other walks are available to suit the weather and group.
+A variety of other walks are available to suit the weather and your personal interests.

 Accommodation: Cradle Mountain Hotel (or similar)